MarkAdell/my_articles/README.md

 Note the following class properties:
 - Class is declared as `final` to prevent inheritance.
 - Class fields are declared as `final` to make them immutable.
-- The hobbies list is made immutable by using `Collections.unmodifiableList()`.
+- The `hobbies` list is made immutable by using `Collections.unmodifiableList()`.
 - Class doesn't have any setter methods.

 Let's wrap things up here.
-Immutability is a broad topic, I hope I covered the basic fundamentals and made you curious to dive deeper.
+Immutability is a broad topic.
+I hope I covered the basic fundamentals and made you curious to dive deeper.

 ## First-class functions

-First-class functions refer to the ability of functions to be treated as values and manipulated just like any other data type.
-This means you can assign functions to variables, pass them as arguments to other functions, and even return them as values from other functions.
+First-class functions refer to the ability of functions to be treated as values.
+This means you can assign functions to variables, pass them as arguments to other functions, and return them as values from other functions.

-First-class functions serve as the foundation for techniques like higher-order functions, function composition in functional programming.
+First-class functions serve as the foundation for techniques like higher-order functions and function composition in functional programming.

 Let's see some examples: